Drowned-Drownded | Commonly Confused Words

 etymology

-• Drowned is the correct past tense and past participle of the verb drown.
+• Drowned is the correct past tense of drown, while drownded is a nonstandard or incorrect form.

 © 2025 Lithium Lab Pte Ltd